rancher/elemental-toolkit/packages/immutable-rootfs/README.md

 ephemeral area by default, then `RW_PATHS` needs to be defined to avoid overlapping paths.

-For exmaple a common cOS configuration can be expressed as part of the cloud-init configuration as follows:
+For example a common cOS configuration can be expressed as part of the cloud-init configuration as follows:

 ```yaml